BasseND/gulp-scss-js-twig-boilerplate/README.md

 - Concatenate, minify, and lint JavaScript.
 - Compile, minify, autoprefix, and lint Sass.
 - Optimize SVGs.
+- Render twig templates with JSON data
-- Copy static files and folders into your `dist` directory.
+- Copy static assets files and folders into your `dist` directory.
 - Automatically add headers and project details to JS and CSS files.
 - Create polyfilled and non-polyfilled versions of JS files.
 - Watch for file changes, and automatically recompile build and reload webpages.

-**Gulp Boilerplate makes it easy to turn features on and off**, so you can reuse it for all of your projects without having to delete or modify tasks.
+**Turn features on and off**, so you can reuse it for all of your projects without having to delete or modify tasks.